-- A Getting Started Project in which the pupils learn the basic functions of WeDo 2.0. - Guided Projects, which are linked to specific curriculum standards and include step-by-step instructions for each complete project. - Open Projects, which are linked to specific curriculum standards and provide a more open-ended learning experience.
+- A Getting Started Project in which students learn the basic functions of WeDo 2.0. - Guided Projects, which are linked to specific curriculum standards and include step-by-step instructions for each complete project. - Open Projects, which are linked to specific curriculum standards and provide a more open-ended learning experience.

-Each of the projects is divided into these four phases:
+Each of the projects is divided into four phases:

-- The Explore phase, to connect the pupils to their task - The Create phase, to allow the pupils to build and program - The Test phase, to allow the pupils time to explore - The Share phase, to allow the pupils to document and present their projects
+- The Explore phase, to connect students to their task - The Create phase, to allow students to build and program - The Test phase, to allow students time to explore - The Share phase, to allow students to document and present their projects

 Each project can last for up to three hours.
-Each phase is of equal importance in the project flow, but you can adjust the time that you spend on each of the phases to suit your pupils' needs and the time that you have available.
+Each phase is of equal importance in the project flow, but you can adjust the time you spend on each phase to suit your students' needs and the time you have available.